snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Application is hosted on cloud.
 Testing the hosted application.

 Making the database stable by changing the datatypes in a proper way.

+Check to see, data entered in frontend is properly fed into backend as the Database and Application is hosted to azure.